llSourcell/Make_Money_with_Tensorflow_2.0/README.md

 Step 3 - Add [this](https://www.tradingview.com/widget/advanced-chart/) trading view widget anywhere on the front end for a nice stock visualization.

 Step 4 - The model will be able to make time series predictions, but what if it could also predict which stock to buy?
-Have 3 seperate models train on 3 different stock prices simulatenously.
+Have 3 separate models train on 3 different stock prices simulatenously.
 When done training, have them perform inference to predict the next price.
 Use the prediction that offers the highest increase from the previous price.

 Step 5 - Have 3 more models train on 3 news datasets via the google news API for each of the stocks. perform sentiment analysis using a pretrained model like [BERT](https://github.com/cedrickchee/pytorch-pretrained-BERT) to do this.
 Pick the stock that has the highest sentiment and price prediction.